squarepupil/website-pages/index.md

 We are very much rooted in an entreprenuerial spirit in which drive, independence, community, cooperation, and exploration are practiced constantly.

-A large part of this lies in the democratic spirit of the school.
-Students and staff together make rules and enforce them.
+A large part of this naturally flows from the democratic spirit of the school.
+Students and staff make rules and enforce them.
 These rules are meaningful and are strongly embraced by all of us.

 At its core, our democratic education teaches understanding, compromise, and compassion for others.
-It is very far from the winner-loser model found in dysfunctional models of democracy.
-At Arts&Ideas, our democracy brings us all closer together.
+It is very far from the winner-loser model found in dysfunctional models of democracy and education.
+At Arts&Ideas, our democratic education brings us all closer together.

 A profoundly important aspect of our community is that of support and safety.
 Our whole community looks after one another.
 If someone needs help, respectful help appears from all sides.
 No one worries about fitting in.
 We are all ourselves and we all look for opportunities to incorporate the diversity we find in others in our activities.

+The model we follow began in the late 1960s and has produced generations of successful people.
+We are confident that in this information age, the advantages of this style of education will become ever more apparent.

+If this school sounds appealing for you and your family, check out our Open Houses or schedule an interview.

 for ages 5 through 18 that prepares students for a life in the 21st century by providing a supportive and stimulating community to allow them to practice all the life skills that are so critical to a satisfying and productive life.